 The crux of the tax free savings account

 The South African government has a huge issue – people are broke.
 Broke people are unhappy.
-And unhappy people chop off heads of the leaders (see the history of the French revolution).
+And unhappy people chop off the heads of the leaders (see the history of the French revolution).

 To encourage saving (and counteract a mass tax revolt), the government encourage people to save money through a special type of account.
 I like to refer to this type of account as a wrapper – similar to that of an RA.
 What I can invest in is regulated by the wrapper.

 Concerning a TFSA, the government wants you to save or invest – they don’t want you to lose your money.
-For this reason, you cannot invest in single stocks, commodities such as gold, oil or palladium and you cannot directly invest in another country.
+For this reason, you cannot invest in single stocks, and commodities such as gold, oil or palladium and you cannot directly invest in another country.

 There are many options that you are able to do though, including cash or equivalents and ETFs.

 Restrictions on the TFSA

 The government increased the limit from the 2020/2021 financial year to R 36 000 p.a.

 No investment or government is ever without restrictions or strings attached.
 The TFSA is no different.
 Here are some pointers:

 - You can only invest R 36 000 per tax year.

 - This means you can invest this money between 1 March and the end of February